 Sally joined the Hardy Plant Society in the autumn of 2001, but only as a national member at first.
 She eventually joined the Essex group and was quickly co-opted onto the committee as Group Secretary.
 About the same time she also took on the job of Database Administrator for the Conservation Scheme.
 She worked with various co-ordinators on the scheme for several years, but by 2013 she needed to step down.
-Now retired, she continues to be the Essex Group Secretary, and divides her time between her small back garden and her allotment, which is where all those spare seedlings end up.
+She has now passed on the office of Group Secretary, but continues to be actively involved in the Essex group.

 Geranium x oxonianum ‘Fran’s Star’ is doing well in my garden this summer, full of flowers and with lots of lush leaves.
 It is a clump forming plant, but with long stems of small star-shaped pink flowers and mid-green leaves with brown markings.

 Spring is a time for dividing plants and making new ones.
 That’s exactly what I’ve done this week with my Geranium ‘Pink Delight’.

 I kept it in its pot last year so I could trial it in different parts of the garden.
 Eventually I decided it belonged at the base of an arching trellis where I have planted a climbing rose.
 It gets sun there most of the day, and because I keep the rose well watered, plenty of moisture too.